 At Manchester Mind we are increasing our volunteer opportunities and all will be supported with training and supervision.
 We have a number of volunteering opportunities across the organisation, including in:

-Befriending (under 25s), Catering, Administration, Advice Work, Driving, Mentoring, Training Support and Social Media
+Befriending (under 25s), Catering, Administration, Advice Work, Driving, Mentoring and Training Support

 We provide training and support in all volunteer roles.
 You can click on this link to read a General Introduction to Volunteering.